- International Students

 How to Begin the Application Process

-If you have any questions regarding training, contact myself, Chief Flying Instructor David Parry, via email, and I will do our best to provide you with the necessary information.
+If you have any questions regarding training, contact the Chief Administrator via email, and I will do our best to provide you with the necessary information.
 If you have already decided that you wish to join Langley Flying School as a student, complete the Contact Form and provide the information listed below.
 PLEASE NOTE that it is crucial that you insure this information is accurate and correct because it is used to complete your Letter of Acceptance, which in turn is used to support your application for your student visa—it must be accurate and correct:

 - Your family name (exactly as it appears on your passport).